-Many of our students are struggling due to a social, emotional or mental health need, which may manifest in any number of ways including: stress and anxiety, self-harm, child sexual exploitation, attachment disorder, school refusal and more.
-We contract inspiring professionals including Cognitive Behavioural (CBT) and Occupational Therapists to deliver their expertise and adopt a creative approach, tailoring therapeutic sessions to the individual needs, interests and aspirations of our students to give them passage to realise that they can achieve, despite their difficulties.
+Many of our students struggle due to a social, emotional or mental health need, which may manifest in any number of ways including: stress and anxiety, self-harm, child sexual exploitation, attachment disorder, school refusal and more.
+We contract inspiring professionals including Cognitive Behavioural (CBT) and Occupational Therapists to deliver their expertise and adopt a creative approach, tailoring therapeutic sessions to the individual needs, interests and aspirations of our students to help them realise that they can achieve, despite their difficulties.

 Sarah was on the verge of being sectioned when she came to us.
 With a troubled history involving CSE, substance misuse and violence, she was suffering from an extreme lack of self-worth.
 She would self-harm, pose physical threat to others, refuse to take care of her personal hygiene or pick up a pen to write her name.
 After assessing Sarah, we established a routine that promoted life skills and a positive behaviours, facilitated a referral to CAMHS and focussed on delivering practical education including functional short courses.
 Sarah’s confidence and aspirations grew by the day.
 She began to take care of herself and was successful with two college applications and interviews.
 She is now pursuing her talents with art and photography.